dbuschman7/akka-crontab/README.md

 ```

-## Sceduling - finding the next time from the cron to run
+## Scheduling - finding the next time from the cron to run

 ```scala
 import me.lightspeed7.crontab._